learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/02_state_and_events /assets/slide.md

 <h2><strong> ✅ Objectives </strong></h2>

-- Explain the importance of state
+- Explain the importance of state {.fragment}
-- Explain the difference between state and props
+- Explain the difference between state and props {.fragment}
-- Observe how to use the useState hook
+- Observe how to use the useState hook {.fragment}
-- Observe how to use DOM events in React
+- Observe how to use DOM events in React {.fragment}

 ---

 <h3 style="text-align: center;"><strong>Why is state important?</strong></h3>
 <div style="font-size: 0.7em">

-🏹 State is used to track information that changes over time.
+🏹 State is used to track information that changes over time. {.fragment}

-🏹 Props are passed from the parent component, state is internal to a component.
+🏹 Props are passed from the parent component, state is internal to a component. {.fragment}

-🏹 Values stored in state are meant to change, especially in response to user behaviors (as the user interacts with the DOM and triggers events).
+🏹 Values stored in state are meant to change, especially in response to user behaviors (as the user interacts with the DOM and triggers events). {.fragment}

 🏹 We can do conditional rendering based on state values.
 This is a key component of declarative programming in React: we tie our components to our state by integrating state values into our JSX rendering logic.
-This way, changes in state eventually cause changes to the DOM (Updating the Dark Mode button!).
+This way, changes in state eventually cause changes to the DOM (Updating the Dark Mode button!). {.fragment}
 </div>